LivePersonInc/knowledge-center-archive/pages/documents/Bots & Automation/Post-conversation-survey(overview).md

 Attempting to publish this survey will fail with a Bot Studio error message.

-Once the survey contains no warnings, click on "Publish" in the header bar to have the survey loaded to you LiveEngage account.
+Once the survey contains no warnings, click on "Publish" in the header bar to have the survey loaded to you LivePerson Conversational Cloud account.
 At this point, if the survey is defined as active, it will be live for your users.

 ## Step 6 - Trigger the survey